Taishi-Y/KArchi/README.md

 # KArchi
 This repository is inspired by [Archi](https://github.com/ivacf/archi) by [ivacf](https://github.com/ivacf).

-This is showcases and compares different architectural patterns in Java and Kotlin.
-The exact same sample app is built six times using the following approaches:
+This is showcases and compares different architectural patterns, all with Java and Kotlin versions.
+The exact same sample app is built 6 times using the following approaches:
 * Java
   * __Standard Android__: traditional approach with layouts, Activities/Fragments and Model.
   * __MVP__: Model View Presenter.